bbglab/oncodrivefml/docs/source/workflow.rst

 the input files<oncodrive file formats>`.

-The configuration file is also a key part of the run, and understanding how to adapt it to your parameters is important.
+The configuration file is also a key part of the run, and understanding how to adapt it to your needs is important.
 Check :ref:`this section <project configuration>` to find more details about it.